Modal analysis of a domain decomposition method for Maxwell's equations in a waveguide: Introduction

+\item We identify regimes in which one-level Schwarz methods for Maxwell’s equations are weakly scalable, and we show how transmission conditions and absorption influence this behavior.

+\item Numerical experiments confirm that the modal and limiting spectrum analysis accurately predicts the convergence and scalability of practical domain decomposition solvers for discretized Maxwell problems. \end{itemize} The main message of this paper is that, in waveguide geometries, regardless of the cross section or transmission conditions, the Schwarz method for Maxwell’s equations behaves mode-by-mode like the Schwarz method for the Helmholtz equation, which allows weak scalability results to be transferred from scalar to vector wave problems.

-The structure of the paper is as follows: in \Cref{sec:Modal} we recall elements of modal analysis for Maxwell's equations in a waveguide of general cross sections.
-In \Cref{sec:DD} we present and analyse the domain decomposition method with different types of transmission conditions relying on the modal decomposition and limiting spectrum.
-Finally in \Cref{sec:numeric} we present two types of numerical results: first, showing that the limiting spectrum is descriptive for the convergence of the algorithm even in the case of a moderate number of domains and then on the discretised problem using the edge element method.
+The structure of the paper is as follows: in Section \ref{sec:Modal} we recall elements of modal analysis for Maxwell's equations in a waveguide of general cross sections.
+In Section \ref{sec:DD} we present and analyse the domain decomposition method with different types of transmission conditions relying on the modal decomposition and limiting spectrum then show that the limiting spectrum is descriptive for the convergence of the algorithm even in the case of a moderate number of domains.
+Finally in Section \ref{sec:numeric} we illustrate our findings on a series of numerical results on the discretised problem using the edge element method.